jeff4/bionotes.github.io/_comp/comp_notes.md

 	* final command sequence including initial invocation of macro recording and exiting out of macro recording: qogg6O<esc>kki--------------------<esc>ggi<esc>q
 * 7/31 When in Command mode, typing * by itself (asterisk) will automatically search forward for any future instance of the current word.
 Interesting shortcut.
 No need to type / to invoke search and you can see what vim is doing b/c it populates a search field for you at the bottom of the screen.
 * 8/03 Started reading *You Don't Know Javascript, 2nd Edition*.
 On [Chapter 1](https://github.com/getify/You-Dont-Know-JS/blob/2nd-ed/get-started/ch1.md).
+* 8/18 Research on SSGs, API CMSs, and Deployment/Hosting Platforms

 ---------------------------------------

 ## 2021 Log